MaxBittker/NYDMWLwip/src/index.md

 	<h2 class="text-center blackoverride"> <b>Design-Build Firms /<br> Energy Service Providers</b> </h2>
 	<a href="EnergyServiceProviders.html" class="text-center"><h3> *Learn More* </h3></a>

-<h4>A NY Green Bank-backed flunding platform that helps
+<h4>A NY Green Bank-backed funding platform that helps
  restructure industry boundaries to the benefit of all participants.
-Better serve and grow the marketplace with an innovative, turnkey energy-efficency-as-a-service contracting model. </h4>
+Better serve and grow the marketplace with an innovative, turnkey energy-efficiency-as-a-service contracting model. </h4>

 </div>